Easy old fashioned tomato preserves is a simple homemade jam with tomatoes, lemons and sugar. Kick it up with a little ginger or cinnamon.

 Or has the weather started to turn cold where you are and you are worried you will have unripened tomatoes?
 Fried Green Tomatoes, Green Tomato Chow Chow or even Green Tomato Bread are all possibilities.

-But, I just made a recipe that you probably never thought of trying before: Tomato Preserves.
+But, I just made a recipe that you may not have thought of trying before: Tomato Preserves.

 That's right, a sweet jam made with tomato instead of berries, stone fruit or just about any other fruit you would normally associate with jam.